 - Remove from the oven, carefully take them out of the muffin tins, place them on a cooling rack and let them cool off for at least 15 minutes.

 - While cupcakes are cooling off, in a medium bowl add the softened cream cheese and butter, whisk with the electric mixer for about two minutes until creamy.

-Add the stevia, cocoa powder, vanilla extract, continue mixing until thick and creamy.
+- Add the sweetener, cocoa powder, vanilla extract, continue mixing until thick and creamy.